bbc/eng-golang-workshop/README.md

 }
 ```

-We are on Slack as #eng-golang
+We are on Slack as `#eng-golang`

-We use this book for study:
+Our workshop text is:
 [The Go Programming Language by Alan Donovan and Brian W. Kernighan](https://www.gopl.io/)

-Each week we will complete one chapter.
-To take part, create your own directory
+Each week we will complete one chapter then (_optionally_) meet to chat about it.
-in the [workspaces](workspaces) directory with whatever name you chose.
-Change
+To join in, create your own directory in the [workspaces](workspaces) directory
-directory to your workspace Then un-tar the examples there.
+with whatever name you chose.
+Change directory to your workspace and then you
+can un-tar the examples there if you wish (or refer to your book).

 e.g.
 ```
 cd workspace
 mkdir bobbyfoo